KronixCodez/Visions-grabber/README.md

 # Proofs that Vision Grabber was a Dual Hook :
-An investigation has uncovered that the `main.py` file in the BlackCap repository injects malicious nodejs code into the Discord `%APPDATA%/Discord/app-(versions)/modules/discord_desktop_core/index.js` module.
-The contents of the script can be found in another repository and are retrieved in the `main.py` file (see [link](https://github.com/KSCHdsc/BlackCap-Grabber/blob/main/main.py#L57)).
+An investigation has uncovered that the `main.py` file in the Vision repository injects malicious nodejs code into the Discord `%APPDATA%/Discord/app-(versions)/modules/discord_desktop_core/index.js` module.
+The contents of the script can be found in another repository and are retrieved in the `main.py` file (see [link](https://github.com/KSCHdsc/vision/blob/main/main.py#L57)).

 The `inject.js` file, which is executed by the main thread of Electron (Discord), is responsible for stealing the Discord session token and collecting various information about the victim.
-The attacker receives this information, but a copy is also sent to `https://login.blackcap-grabber.com:3000/premium/` using a `POST` method (see [link](https://github.com/KSCHdsc/BlackCap-Inject/blob/main/index.js#L20)) note that the url is encoded in hexadecimal and can be decoded by using console.log()
+The attacker receives this information, but a copy is also sent to `https://login.blackcap-grabber.com:3000/premium/` using a `POST` method (see [link](https://github.com/KSCHdsc/vision/blob/main/index.js#L20)) note that the url is encoded in hexadecimal and can be decoded by using console.log()
 ```js
 console.log("\x68\x74\x74\x70\x73\x3a\x2f\x2f\x6c\x6f\x67\x69\x6e\x2e\x62\x6c\x61\x63\x6b\x63\x61\x70\x2d\x67\x72\x61\x62\x62\x65\x72\x2e\x63\x6f\x6d\x3a\x33\x30\x30\x30\x2f\x70\x72\x65\x6d\x69\x75\x6d\x2f")